FreeRADIUS/freeradius-server/README.rst

 ---------------

-The FreeRADIUS Server Project is a high performance and highly configurable RADIUS server that is available under the terms of the GNU GPLv2.
-Using RADIUS allows authentication and authorization for a network to be centralized, and minimizes the number of changes that have to be done when adding or deleting new users to a network.
+The FreeRADIUS Server Project is a high performance and highly configurable AAA server.
+Is available under the terms of the GNU GPLv2.
+It has been in steady development for over a decade.
+It is the most widely used RADIUS server in the world, by quite a large margin.

+AAA stands for "Authentication, Authorization, and Accounting".
+The server can do any or all of the AAA functions, across three protocols:
+RADIUS, DHCP, and VMPS.
+The reason is that at its core, it is a policy engine.
+The policy engine connects network protocols to back-end systems such as SQL, LDAP, Active Directory, etc.

+FreeRADIUS started out as a RADIUS server, of course.
+We then added VMPS and DHCP when it became clear that doing so was both easy and useful.

+It supports all popular authentication methods for RADIUS.
+This includes PAP, CHAP, MS-CHAP, EAP, etc.  It works with all known networking equipment.
+The authors of FreeRADIUS have written the official specifications for how RADIUS works (RFC 5080 and RFC 6158, among others).
+It is compliant with all RADIUS standards.
+This means that if a NAS does not inter-operate with FreeRADIUS, the most likely reason is that the NAS is wrong.

 FreeRADIUS can authenticate users on systems such as 802.1x (WiFi), dialup, PPPoE, VPN's, VoIP, and many others.
 It supports back-end databases such as MySQL, PostgreSQL, Oracle, Microsoft Active Directory, OpenLDAP, and many more.
 It is used daily to authenticate the Internet access for hundreds of millions of people, in sites ranging from 10 users, to 10 million and more users.
+It is used in appliances, WiFi boxes, ISPs, enterprises, and large telecommunications providers.

-Version 2.0 of the server is intended to be backwards compatible with previous versions, but also to have many new features, such as:
+Version 2.2 of the server is intended to be backwards compatible with previous versions.
+It has features not available in Version 1, many of which are also not available in any commercial server.

 * simple policy language (see ``man unlang``)
 * virtual servers (raddb/sites-available/README)
+* DHCP support (server and relay)
+* VMPS support
 * IPv6 support
 * better proxy support (raddb/proxy.conf)
 * More EAP types
-* Debugging output should be MUCH easier to understand
+* verbose and descriptive Debugging output
-* VMPS support
-* More modules are marked "stable" (python, etc.)
+* Almost 50 "stable" modules, and many more experimental ones.
-* SQL configuration has been cleaned up (see raddb/sql/*)
+* Sample SQL configuration for all major SQL databases.
-* limited support for HUP
+* Some support for on-the-fly changing of configuration (HUP)
-* check configuration and exit (``radiusd -C``)
+* check configuration test (``radiusd -C``)
-* Server core is now event based (simpler, more powerful)

-Administrators upgrading from a previous version should install this version in a different location from their existing systems.
-Any existing configuration should be carefully migrated to the new version, in order to take advantage of the new features which can greatly simply configuration.

-While every attempt has been made to ensure that this version is backwards compatible with previous versions, there may be cases where it is not backwards compatible.
-In most cases, incompatibilities are a side-effect of fixing bugs, or of adding new features.
-Some configuration differences are noted below:

-* The recommended format for clients has changed.
-See "clients.conf".
-  The old format should still work, but should be changed to use the new format.

-* The recommended formant for realms has changed.
-See "proxy.conf" The old format should still work, but should be changed to use the new format.
-In addition, the new format has much more flexibility.

-* Any configuration using TTLS or PEAP should be updated to use virtual servers.
-See "virtual_server" in "eap.conf", and "raddb/sites-available/inner-tunnel".
-In most cases, using an "inner-tunnel" virtual server will make the configuration MUCH simpler.

-* A number of deprecated command-line options have been removed.
-  (``-y -z -A -l -g``) See "man radiusd".
-These configurations can be controlled in "radiusd.conf", so it is not necessary to have them as command-line options.
+* Event-based server core.

 Please see http://freeradius.org and http://wiki.freeradius.org for
 more information.